chrisemunt/mgsql/README.md

 An SQL engine for **YottaDB** and other **M-like** databases.

 Chris Munt <cmunt@mgateway.com>
-28 May 2020, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+3 January 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* Current Release: Version: 1.2; Revision 11
+* Current Release: Version: 1.2; Revision 12
 * [Release Notes](#RelNotes) can be found at the end of this document.

 ## Overview